Lama64/earable_app/README.md

-# earable_app
+# Gaming Sessions

-A new Flutter project.
+Tested on Android 15